UEFA European Championship awards: Man of the Match Award

+Players in bold are still active.

 Team of the Tournament

+Editions

 The Team of the Tournament is a team of the best performers at each respective UEFA European Championship edition, as chosen by the UEFA Technical Study Group since 1996.
 UEFA also retroactively named teams of the best 11 players from the 1960 to 1992 tournaments.
 The number of players in these squads has changed, from 18 players in 1996, 22 players in 2000, and 23 players from 2004 until 2012.
 Since 2016, a team of 11 players has been named.

+Multiple awards

+The following table lists players who have been chosen in at least two Teams of the Tournament.